The Ministry’s Equipment and Modification Services provide free or subsidised equipment and modifications to people with disabilities.

 Requests for joint funding by the Ministry of Education and Ministry of Health for high-cost equipment/assistive technology can be made when the equipment will support the person in their daily living as well as have specific features that support learning at school.

 The Joint Funding Form (Word, 262 KB) and Information Sheet (Word, 565 KB) have been updated (December 2015) in order to provide structure for Equipment and Modification Services (EMS) and Ministry of Education assessors and ensure essential information is provided for the funding agencies.
 The form has been simplified to include essential information only.
 It continues to reflect the SETT (student, environment, tasks and tools) assessment process.
 Physical signatures are no longer required to avoid formatting issues.
-The information sheet now includes a diagram of the Joint Funding Process which includes the changes in the EMS process since the introduction of the Prioritisation Tool by the Ministry of Health.
+The information sheet now includes a diagram of the Joint Funding Process.